 What are the annual membership fees?

-The membership fees are paid on an annual basis and are due on December 15th of each year; however, applications received later than December 31st are calculated on a quarterly pro-rated basis.
+The membership fees are paid on an annual basis and are due on January 1st of each year.
+Applications received later than January 31st are calculated on a monthly pro-rated basis.
+All new members joining the Board, will need to pay the prorated amount of your membership fees and an application fee.
+The Atlanta Commercial Board, GAR and NAR's fiscal cycle runs on a calendar year, January 1 - December 31.
 View the membership fees.

 I see that the dues are pro-rated monthly, but there is only a week or so left in the month.
 Do I still have to pay dues for that month or may I simply submit the pro-rated payment for the next month’s dues?